CapricornoG/travel_journal/README.md

 - **Entry Details**:
   - **Expand/Collapse Entries**: Ability to expand or collapse the full content of each entry for more detailed viewing.
-  - **Edit/Delete Options**: Options to edit or delete individual entries, accessible via buttons or dropdown menus.
+  - **Edit/Delete Options**: Options to edit or delete individual entries.
+    - **Delete Functionality**: Users will be able to click on a delete button to remove an entry permanently.
+A confirmation prompt will be shown to prevent accidental deletions.

 - **Search and Filter**:
   - **Search Bar**: A search bar to filter entries by keywords, destinations, or tags.